Zapotek/Roundabout/README.md

 ### Intra-grid communication

-The nodes communicate with each other using the Arachni::RPC protocol.
+The nodes communicate with each other using the [Arachni-RPC EM](https://github.com/Arachni/arachni-rpc-em) protocol.

 ## License
 Roundabout is licensed under the Apache License Version 2.0.<br/>